 Ailey Young House

-In 2008, the Town of Wake Forest conducted a Historic Buildings Survey designed to identify the Town's historic properties.
+In 2008, the Town of Wake Forest conducted a Historic Resource Survey update to identify the Town's historic properties constructed before 1958.
 The survey's most significant find was the Ailey Young House (identified in the survey as the Allen Young House), The historic house coincidentally happened to be located on Town-owned property.
-The Town's administration and the Wake County Tax Office were unaware of the house's existence, however local residents had long known of its location.
-Employees of the Town's Utilities Department were also aware of the presence of the house because of its proximity to a utility easement access driveway.
+As a result of that survey, the Ailey Young House was added to the North Carolina Study List for potentially eligible National Register properties and was designated as a Wake Forest Local Historic Landmark.

 The Ailey Young House may be the oldest remaining African-American historic building in Wake Forest.
-It also has historical significance as the dwelling of one of the town's most important African-American citizens Allen Young.
-The house was constructed as rental housing by Wake Forest College Professor William G. Simmons and was one of a number of houses along a stretch known as "Simmons Row."
-These houses appear on the 1915 to 1936 Sanborn Fire Insurance maps, but all the other houses are long gone.
-After Professor Simmons' death his widow sold the houses to families and subdivided land in the area.
-This area formed the beginning of what is now known as the Northeast Community.
+It has historical significance as a rare example of Reconstruction-era African American architecture, the home of Ailey and Henry Young, and childhood home of Allen Young, a significant citizen and educator in Wake Forest.
+It is believed that the house was constructed as rental housing by Wake Forest College Professor William G. Simmons and was one of a number of houses along a stretch of N. White Street known as "Simmons Row."
+These houses appear on the 1915 to 1936 Sanborn Fire Insurance map.
+After Professor Simmons' death in 1889, his widow, Mary Elizabeth subdivided his land and sold most of it to African American families.

-Ailey Young purchased the house and raised her family there.
-The house was the childhood home of her son, Allen Young, the town's most significant African American educator.
-He taught public school in Wake County until 1905 when he and others organized the Presbyterian Mission School for Colored Boys and Girls.
-The name was soon changed to the Wake Forest Normal and Industrial School and was the first school for black children in Wake Forest.
-Allen Young served as its principal and at least one of his children taught there.
+The 1880 census lists Ailey and Henry Young at the N. White Street location and we believe they may have been there as early as 1875.
+The couple started their marriage and their family in the duplex.
+In 1895, Ailey Young purchased the house from Mary Elizabeth Simmons.
+Ailey and Henry's oldest son, Allen, grew up to become a significant citizen and educator in Wake Forest's history.
+He taught public school in Wake County until 1905 when he and others organized the Presbyterian Mission School for Black Boys and Girls.
+The name was soon changed to the Wake Forest Normal and Industrial School and was the first private school for Black children in Wake Forest.
 The school was a thriving private institution in the 1910s and attracted boarding students from northern states in the 1920s and 1930s when over 300 students were enrolled.
-The reduction in attendance after the opening of the DuBois school, a Rosenwald public school, finally resulted in its closing in the 1950s.
-Allen Young also founded the Presbyterian Church for African Americans and operated a dry-cleaning business that catered to Wake Forest College.
-The last family member to live in the house was Hubert Young, but the home has remained vacant since the 1970s.
+The opening of a new enlarged public school using Rosenwald Funds in the late 1920s began a reduction in attendance of Young's private school.
+Allen Young also founded the Spring Street Presbyterian Church for African Americans and operated a dry-cleaning business that catered to Wake Forest College.
+The last family member to live in the house was Hubert Young, but the home served as a rental and was vacant since the 1970s.
+It is the only building left to tell the story of Ailey and Henry Young and their family including their son, Allen.

-Allen Young's daughter, Ailey Mae Young, a schoolteacher, was the first African-American town commissioner, serving in the 1970s, and the second female commissioner.
+The significance of the Young family continued beyond Allen as his daughter, Ailey Mae Young (named after her grandmother), a schoolteacher, was the first African-American town commissioner and second female commissioner.
 She was first elected to office in 1971 and re-elected in 1975.
-The Ailey Young Park is named for her.
+The Ailey Mae Young Park is named for her.
+Ailey Mae and her sister Maude built their home on Spring Street at the site of their father's school.
+They both lived there until their deaths.

-Over the years the house suffered fire damage, and lost its windows, doors, and front porch, despite this its quality of construction has allowed it to survive to this day.
-Original structural elements remain today such as the sturdy stone piers allowing the house to perch high off the ground.
+Over the years the house suffered fire damage, lost its windows, doors, and front porch, despite this its quality of construction has allowed it to survive to this day.
+Original structural elements remain today such as the stone piers, stone chimney base, wide wood sills, and original framing and board-and-batten siding.

 Architectural Description & Significance

-The saddlebag style house was commonly in use as slave housing.
+The saddlebag style house was commonly in use as enslaved housing.
 This house, however, is a much grander version.
-It was likely built around 1875, or perhaps a little earlier.
+It was likely built in the 1870s, or perhaps a little earlier.
 It is most certainly a rare example of Reconstruction Era post-Civil War housing for the African American working class.
 According to local restoration carpenter, Patrick Schell, "There's just nothing like this left.
 The fancier houses tend to survive, but something like this, the housing for regular folks, especially African-Americans, is extremely rare!"

 If you would like to make a tax exempt donation to this important project, please donate online or send a check made out to the Wake Forest Historic Preservation Commission, write Ailey Young House in the memo line, and mail it to: